-Fishery removals of the stock in the fishery under assessment are included in the ICCAT stock assessment process. catches of eastern Atlantic skipjack are presented in in ICCAT, 2019 where landings in the most recent 5 years for which data are available have been as outlined below.
+Fishery removals of the stock in the fishery under assessment are included in the ICCAT stock assessment process.
+Specifically, Spanish catches of western Atlantic skipjack are presented in in ICCAT, 2019 where landings in the most recent 5 years for which data are available have been as outlined below.
 Given the inclusion of removals from the fishery under assessment in the ICCAT stock assessment process, the fishery achieves a PASS against C1.1.